x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/plaidflix/README.md

 For the next steps, we performed some heap grooming so that `feedback #8` is in the tcache when we write to the unsorted chunk.

 We created a feedback message to hold a pointer to the modified unsorted chunk.
 Lets just call this `feedback #9`.
 We created one more feedback message to force a sort on the unsorted bin so the leftover chunk is placed into the small bin.
-This allowed us to bypass some unsorted bin check we were hitting.
+This allowed us to bypass an unsorted bin check we were hitting.
 We then deleted 2 feedback values we weren't using to tcache to allow us to create more feedback, as we have hit the maxed allowed feedback messages at this point (10).
 We freed `feedback #8` and then `feedback #9` to push them into tcache.